 Make no mistake: “cheap” SEO and entry-level SEO packages aren’t the same thing.

-If you’re one of the thousands of small businesses operating on a lean marketing budget, you might only be able to afford a certain amount of SEO work in a month.
+If you’re a local business operating on a lean marketing budget, you might only be able to afford a certain amount of SEO marketing services in a month.
 Here’s the thing: it IS possible to find low-cost SEO providers.
 You just need to remember that the cost-cutting has to come from somewhere.

 This typically means one of three things: